jinote/SQLNotes/WITH Clause-CTE.md

 Common Table Expression (CTE) is a temporary named result set that you can reference within a SELECT, INSERT, UPDATE, or DELETE statement.
 You can also use a CTE in a CREATE a view, as part of the view's SELECT query.

-Find stores who's sales where better than the average sales accross all stores
+Question: Find stores who's sales where better than the average sales accross all stores

 using subquery
 ```sql